-14 reports of acute overdose with venlafaxine, either alone or in combination with other drugs and/or alcohol.
+There were no reports of acute overdose with venlafaxine hydrochloride extended-release capsules in Social Anxiety Disorder trials.
+Among the patients included in the premarketing evaluation with venlafaxine hydrochloride immediate-release tablets, there were 14 reports of acute overdose with venlafaxine, either alone or in combination with other drugs and/or alcohol.
 The majority of the reports in about overdees with remarking the reports involved ingestion in which the total dose of venlataxine taken was estimated to be no more than several-fold higher than the usual therapeutic dose.
 The 3 patients who took the highest doses were estimated to have ingested approximately 6.75 g, 2.75 g, and 2.5 g.
-The resultant peak plasma levels of venlafaxine for the latter 2 patients were 6.24 and 2.35 ug/mL, respectively, and the peak plasma levels of 0-desmethylvenlafaxine were 3.37 and 1.30 μg/mL, respectively.
+The resultant peak plasma levels of venlafaxine for the latter 2 patients were 6.24 and 2.35 ug/mL, respectively, and g, and 2.5 g.
+The scandard pear in contrasting the peak plasma levels of 0-desmethylvenlafaxine were 3.37 and 1.30 μg/ml, respectively.
 Plasma venlafaxine levels were not obtained for the patient who ingested 6.75 g of venlafaxine.
 All 14 patients recovered without sequelae.
 Most patients reported no symptoms.
 Among the remaining patients, somnolence was the most commonly reported symptom.
-The patient who ingested 2,75 gof ventafaxine was observed to have 2 generalized convulsions and a prolongation of QTc to 500 msec, compared with 405 msec at baseline.
+The patient who ingested 2,75 gof venlafaxine was observed to have 2 generalized convulsions and a prolongation of QTc to 500 msec, compared with 405 msec at baseline.
 Mild sinus tachycardia was reported in 2 of the other patients.